 The Level 4 Funding Vision

-Our goal is to provide Short-Term Hard Money Loans for Real Estate Borrowers who are purchasing a Commercial Property, Multi-Family, Foreclosures, Bank Owned or Short Sale property.
+Our goal is to provide Short-Term Hard Money Loans for Real Estate Borrowers purchasing Commercial properties, Multi-Family, Foreclosures, Bank Owned or Short Sale properties.

-We target borrowers of a diversity of Real Estate that is highly marketable, has a strong loan-to-value ratio, and is competent in fulfilling the obligation of the note.
+We target borrowers of a highly marketable range of Real Estate, has a solid loan-to-value ratio, and are competent in fulfilling the obligation of the note.

-The borrower brings tremendous value to the marketplace by creating jobs, beautify neighborhoods, increase tax revenue, and turn neglected, vacant blight into valuable properties.
+The borrower brings tremendous value to the marketplace by creating jobs, beautifying neighborhoods, increasing tax revenue, and turning neglected, vacant blight into valuable properties.
 For this, the borrower deserves a reasonable profit and should be seen as an important partner and solution in real estate development.

-We have Trust Deed Investments all the time, if you would like to be notified of future Trust Deed Investments please enter your contact information below.
+We always have Trust Deed Investments; if you want to be notified of future Trust Deed Investments, please enter your contact information below.
 Thank Dennis.

 There are three parties mentioned in a deed of trust document: